Heda Margolius Kovály and Helena Treštíková

 In the tradition of Studs Terkel, Hitler, Stalin and I is an oral history based on interviews between Kovály and award-winning filmmaker Helena Treštíková.
 In it, Kovály recounts her family history in Czechoslovakia, starving in the deprivations of the Lodz Ghetto, her escape from a death march out of Auschwitz, failing to find sanctuary amongst former friends in Prague as a concentration camp escapee, participation in the liberation of Prague, and trying to live in a Stalinist country after her first husband was framed and executed for treason.
 Remarkably, Kovály, exiled in the United States after the brutal crushing of the Prague Spring, only had love for her country and continued to believe in its people, eventually returning to Prague in the 1990s to live the remainder of her life.

-Based on an interview with the late writer and memoirist Heda Margolius Kovály and the basis for a film shown on Czech television, this work stands out as one of the best examples of memoir literature.… The book has extraordinary momentum, reads in ‘one sitting’ and, were it not a depiction of real life events, could be described as a suspense thriller….
-The story is so engrossing and filled with such immediacy and realism that the narrator, speaking from the soul, instantly wins the hearts of readers….
-Stories of people with admirable fortitude struggling even in the most hopeless situations with a cruel fate will always find their audience.
+Based on an interview with the late writer and memoirist Heda Margolius Kovály and the basis for a film shown on Czech television, this book stands out as one of the best examples of memoir literature. […] It has extraordinary momentum, reads in ‘one sitting’ and, were it not a depiction of real life events, could be described as a suspense thriller. […] The story is so engrossing and filled with such immediacy and realism that the narrator, speaking from the soul, instantly wins the hearts of readers. […] Stories of people with admirable fortitude struggling even in the most hopeless situations with a cruel fate will always find their audience.

 – Jan Hofírek, An Exceptional Life Wandering Through the Century of Horrors, Kniha.cz